Adversarial Guided Diffusion Models for Adversarial Purification: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments on CIFAR-10 and CIFAR-100 across various classifier models on attack benchmarks.
-Compared with the state-of-the-art methods in \cref{sec:exp5.2}, our method achieves optimal performance and exhibits generalization ability against unseen attacks.
-Furthermore, we undertake a more comprehensive evaluation scheme \citep{lee2023robust} in \cref{sec:exp5.3}.
-Our method achieves the optimal average robust accuracy against PGD+EOT and AutoAttack.
+In this section, we conduct extensive experiments on CIFAR-10, CIFAR-100 and ImageNet across various classifier models on attack benchmarks.
+Compared with the AT and AP methods, our method achieves state-of-the-art robustness and exhibits generalization ability against unseen attacks.
+Furthermore, we undertake a more comprehensive evaluation against more powerful attacks.
+The results show that our method can significantly improve the performance of the DM-based AP.